-“For kids who have an allowance, or for those who get paid for making the bed or taking the garbage out, it helps them understand the responsibilities and benefits of having money,” says Pate.
+“For kids who have an allowance, or for those who get paid for making the bed or taking the garbage out, it helps them understand the responsibilities and benefits of having money,” says Deutz.
 “It’s never too early to start.”

 Beginning the education process when the children are younger also enables parents to exercise control over the learning environment, says Bill Ringham, vice president and senior wealth strategist at RBC Wealth Management-U.S.